zoiosilva/dclottery-d8/docs/site-conversion.md

 - Add the modules that do exist in the source repository utilizing `composer require drupal/[module_name]`
   - You can nest several `drupal/[module_name]` in the same `composer require` statement

+Alternatively, you can generate a composer.json file with all the Drupal dependencies added using https://github.com/grasmash/composerize-drupal , once done compare the generated file with the one in this repo and make the necessary adjustments.

 ## Cleaning the repository
 The repository almost certainly has a lot of files committed that shouldn't be.
 So we need to adjust `.gitignore` files